melissakendall/melissakendall.github.io/pages/manuscripts.md

 A marquess accidentally asks the most disreputable woman in London to sponsor his beloved wards debut and is shocked when she accepts.

+## Benefactor to the Baroness

+Status: Outlined

+Adult historical romance

+### Pitch

+Two spinsters fall in love while transporting orphans to Canada.

 ## Soulbound

 Status: Complete